IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_collection.rst

   guid (True, str, None)
     (Required for new resource) GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.

+  tags (False, str, None)
+    Tags associated with the collection

   name (True, str, None)